-During the MCFP Virtual Conference series, Rick Reynolds, Vice President of Engineering and Training at ORR Protection Systems, discusses CO2 discharges with a video showing the process.
-Part 2 of 4.
+Rick Reynolds, Vice President of Engineering and Training at ORR Protection Systems, discusses CO2 discharges and the dangers you need to be aware of using CO2 systems.

 That's the reason and why NFPA 12 was reorganized or was fitted for today's time, and the refitting had to happen.
 And unfortunately that number continues to be there, and it continues to rise.
 And if you see two thirds of those deaths is probably because of the would-be rescuers, you know, and, and those would-be rescuers are the folks that see a man down or a lady down.
 And they ran in to try and rescue them.
 And that's the problem.
 And so we all have to be very cautiously aware of, you know, knowing that, hey, there's somebody down, I'm going to go get him.
 Well, CO2 is an invisible agent.
 So once it discharges, then the temperature comes up and the, and the atmospheric temperature of those molecules get, and it dissipates to tent room temperature.
 Then you can't see CO2.
 So you don't know what the concentration is in that space.